dortania/OpenCore-Install-Guide/installer-guide/windows-install-alternate.md

 # Making the installer in Windows (Alternate)

-While you don't need a fresh install of macOS to use OpenCore, some users prefer having a fresh slate with their boot manager upgrades.
+While you don't need a fresh install of macOS to use OpenCore, some users prefer having a full installer.

 To start you'll need the following: